chkim-usgs/SpiceQL/fastapi/README.md

 ```

 ### 3. Run the app
-Inside the `app/` dir, run the following command:
+Within the `fastapi/` dir but outside the `app/` dir, run the following command:
 ```
 uvicorn app.main:app --reload --port 8080
 ```